Voluntourism in New Zealand

 You’ve made the step to travel all the way to a land down under.
 Get stuck in by experiencing New Zealand through a voluntour!

 Voluntourism is an up-and-coming travel activity for backpackers to give something back to the country they are visiting.
-The popular travel trend has made its way through Asia and South Pacific islands.
+The popular travel trend has made its way through Asia and the South Pacific islands.
 It was only a matter of time before it reached New Zealand – the ideal location for outdoorsy activities and volunteer opportunities through conservation work.
 So, as you can imagine, it’s the perfect recipe for an action-packed voluntour.

 What is voluntourism?
 The concept is as simple as the word itself: tourism combined with volunteering work.